 Returning back to Thetis was not as easily accomplished as I had expected.
 The dinghy was swamped by a wave and, while I was launching it, I got drenched.
 My knapsack got also very wet.
 Fortunately the computer inside it stayed dry.

 After I got back I took a swim and inspected the anchors.
 The water temperature was not as cold as it was about this time last year, it was pleasantly cool.
 Both anchors were fine.

 After lunch I took a small nap.
 How can I be sleepy after so many hours of sleep last night?
 Later I started to cook a pot roast.
 This should last me several days.
 I then read on my Kindle.
 I have downloaded all sorts of free public domain books from Many Free Books.
 I am now reading Little Dorritt which I had seen earlier in a PBS production on television.

-The head pump is leaking.
+The head pump was leaking.
 I thought that I had not tightened its seal enough when I repaired it in Partheni, so I tightened some more now.
-But it still leaks.
-I tightened its drain plug and the leak is now less.
+But it was still leaking.
+I tightened its drain plug and the leak was now less.